MrCode4/stherm/Update.md

 # STHERM Update

 - Add partial update:
+  - find needed files for update from build directory
-  - Use gzip to compress all needed files for updating (create .gz files)
+  - Use gzip to compress all needed files for updating (create .gz files)  e.g., `gzip appStherm`
-  - Use zip to compress all .gz files as a single file.
+  - Use zip to compress all .gz files as a single file. e.g., `zip update.zip appStherm.gz ...`
-  - connect to server (ssh Tony@fileserver.nuvehvac.com   pass: zIWIRvgwPd)
+  - upload to server (Tony@fileserver.nuvehvac.com   pass: zIWIRvgwPd)
-  - upload files in the server in directory: '/usr/share/nginx/html/files'
+  - upload files in the server in directory: '/usr/share/nginx/html/files' e.g., `scp update.zip Tony@fileserver.nuvehvac.com:/usr/share/nginx/html/files/updateV0.2.0.zip`
-  - Add some information into the update.json file in the server:
+  - Add some information into the update.json file in the server: get md5 from here:  https://emn178.github.io/online-tools/md5_checksum.html get the file size in bytes using `ls -l` update the file address based on name you copied update release data for the changeLog acknowledge the markdown format update the latest version
  ```
 "LatestVersion" : "0.1.5",
 "0.1.5": {